The Ultimate Playa del Carmen Shopping Guide for 2023

 Fifth Avenue can be a crowded place and it is not uncommon for pickpocketers to target your purse or wallet.

 Always be mindful of your surroundings and keep a close watch on your personal belongings.

 It’s best to use a crossbody purse or belt bag and I would recommend sitting with your purse in your lap or in close sight while dining at a restaurant.

 Ignore the sales gimmicks.

-I hope this shopping Playa del Carmen guide was helpful!
-Shopping in 5th Avenue stores, head over to one of my favorite Playa del Carmen restaurants to refuel or grab a drink at one of these fun Playa del Carmen bars.
+And when you’re done shopping in 5th Avenue stores, head over to one of my favorite restaurants to refuel or grab a drink at one of these fun Playa del Carmen bars.